JarnoRFB/thesis-template/README.md

 Click `Use this template` on the upper right and create your own working copy of the repository.
 Clone and work with your own repository instead of this one.
+Finally, give your supervisor access to the newly created repository under `Settings > Collaborators`.

 ## Installation